jerrydngzh/social-gaming/README.md

 2. `make compile-{application}` or `make all-compile`
 3. `make test-{application}` or `make all-tests`

+## Special note for unit tests in the client:
+Run tests using CMake and Make.
+Since we don't have a Makefile implementation for it, this will eventually be changed to follow the format of having tests directly in their respective folders instead of the outer folder.

 ## Git Development
 ### Git Setup
 Make sure to